hoyangtsai/resume/README.md

   - Developed wide compatible Wechat mobile apps and mini-programs
   - Developed responsive web applications on desktop
-  - Migrated fund management system 1.0 back-end and CI release from a self-hosted Jenkins
+  - Migrated fund assets management system 1.0 back-end and CI release from a self-hosted Jenkins
   - Led teammate UI skill enhancement
   - Built CLI Tool via shell script for code repository migration from SVN to Git
   - Used Vue/CMDJS to develop Wechat mobile apps and applications on desktop